zaynabxmirza/zaynabxmirza/README.md

 - 👋 Hi, I’m @zaynabxmirza
 - 👀 I’m interested in backend
-- 🌱 I’m currently learning Python and MySQL
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on any simle projects
+- 💞️ I’m using Python and Java
 - 📫 How to reach me: through LinkedIn

 <!---